SharonAb2/darey.io-3mtt/README.md

 # Visual Studio Code(VScode)
-1. Visit the Vscode website on your browser.
+1. Visit the Vscode website on your browser [Here](https://code.visualstudio.com/download)
 2. On the webpage, i clicked "Download for windows", because i use windows system.
 3. Located the downloaded.exe file, and double clicked to run the installer.
 4. Clicked "Next" through the installation wizard and all the remaining prompt.